daorti/PowerBIWorkshop/Module 1 - Visualizations I/README.md

 # Create Visualizations I
+**Objective:** in this section we will explore the report.
+The aim is to learn how we can fulfill an ampty report with enriched graphs.

-Now that we know how the dashboard works and our data is imported, we can start making our first visualizations.
-For example, let's create a table with some data.
-First of all, go to the left-hand bar menu and click on the dashboard "Canada sales data.xlsx".
-In spite of clicking in the dashboards, what we are doing is creating a new report.
+Now that our data is imported and we know the basic features of the dashboard, we can start making our first visualizations.
+Let's create new report: go to the left-hand bar menu and click on the dashboard *Canada sales data.xlsx*, inside the *DASHBOARDS* tab.
+In spite clicking in the dashboards tab, what we are doing is creating a new report, because the *REPORTS* section is empty.

+![](/Module%201%20-%20Visualizations%20I/Images/1.PNG)

-NOTE: notice that two new columns have appeared in our table, Month and Year.
+> NOTE: notice that two new columns have appeared in our table, *Month* and *Year*.
 This is very useful for making our visualizations.
-All of this information was in the Date field, but Power BI makes it automatically for you.
-In POwer BI Desktop doesn't to that for you because you have many different options of managing and transforming your data.
+All of this information was in the *Date* field and Power BI creates them automatically for you.
+Power BI Desktop doesn't do that for you, because you have many different options of managing and transforming your data.

-![](/Module%201%20-%20Visualizations%20I/Images/1.PNG)

-If you click on the "Save" button and enter a name, you will see that you'll have a new report on the left-side menu.
-Notice that you have a visualizations menu, where you can customize your graphs (choose the visualization, filter the data and change the format), and you have the "Fields" menu.
+If you click on the "Save" button and enter a name, a new report will appear on the left-side menu.
+Sp these are the main sections when we create a report:
+* Visualizations: where you can choose the most convenient visualization, such as bar char, scatter plot, tables, maps...
+We will cover almost all of them in this lab.
+You can also import a *custom visual*, clicking in the three dots on the right of the last *Visualization*, which are visualizations created by third party.
+* Fields and Format tabs: they are right down the *Visualizations*.
+On the *Fields* tab you can put the values that you want in the axis of the graphs. and the *Format* tab is used to customize the visualization changing the colours, adding titles, changing the font size, etc...
+* Fields: here you will find the database, divided in tables and in the tables you have the name of each column.
+As you can see, you have a visualizations menu, , and you have the *Fields* menu.
 Here you'll have all of your tables with it's respectives columns.
 So let's create out first report!

 ![](/Module%201%20-%20Visualizations%20I/Images/2.PNG)

+> NOTE: there are symbols next to some fileds.
+There are three type of icons, the summatory, which means that it is a numeric field, a world icon, which means that there is data about contries on it and we could use it for making interactive maps and a calculator icon (not in this dataset).
+This icon appears when we make measurements in Power BI Desktop.

-## Table, bar and pie chart
+## Tables, Bar Chart and Pie Chart
-> EXPLICAR LOS SIBOLITOS AL LADO DE CADA FIELD

-For creating the table, go to the Visualizations menu on the right-side and select the table.
+Let's create the simplest chart, a table.
+Go to the Visualizations menu on the right-side and select the table.
 A new box will appear on the blank page.

 ![](/Module%201%20-%20Visualizations%20I/Images/3.PNG)

 So now we can fill the table with some data.
-You just have to click in the box of the column that you want in the table, for example, Revenue, and Manufacturer.
-Now we can find in the table all the units sold by month.
-You'll likely can't see the numbers because of the font size, go to the format tab, - General - Text Size.
+Remember that we have all of the columns of our database in the *Fields* section.
+So you just have to click in the little empty box on the field that you want in the table, for example, Revenue, and then Manufacturer.
+Now we can find in the table all the revenue of each manufacturer.
+You may probably can't see the numbers because of the font size.
+Go to the format tab (the brush icon) - General - Text Size.
+Notice that automatically Power BI makes the total revenue for you, in a new row.
+You can disable this option if you want.

 ![](/Module%201%20-%20Visualizations%20I/Images/4.PNG)

-Ok, let's see how easy is to create a graph.
+Let's see how easy is to create a graph.
 You just click on the table that we have just created, and then in the visualizations, select the second one, the stacked column chart.
-Now we have we have the revenue in Canada, represented by Manufacturer.
+Now we have the revenue in Canada, represented by Manufacturer.

 ![](/Module%201%20-%20Visualizations%20I/Images/5.PNG)

-What do we have to do if we want to make another visualization but with the same data, for example in a pie chart?
-You just click in the bar chart and then select the pie chart in the "Visualizations" menu.
+What do we have to do if we want to make another visualization with the same data, for example a pie chart?
+You just click in the chart that you have just created and then select the pie chart in the *Visualizations* menu.
+This is an easy way to compare the revenue of all manufacturers.

 ![](/Module%201%20-%20Visualizations%20I/Images/6.PNG)

 Easy right?
-We can customize it a little bit from the Format menu, turning on the Legend.
+We can customize it a little bit from the Format menu, for example, turning on the *Legend*.
 You can also make the visualizations selecting the fields first.
-Try it yourseld!
-Drag and drop units and months in the same chart and a new Clustered Column Chart will appear.
+Try it yourself!
+Drag and drop units and months in the same box in the canvas, and a new *Clustered Column Chart* will appear.
 Your report should look like this:

 ![](/Module%201%20-%20Visualizations%20I/Images/6.1.PNG)

-Let's continue with more complicated visualizations
+Let's see more visualizations.

-## Bar chart with line
+## Bar Chart With Line
-In order to visualize better the charts, create a new page here:
+In order to visualize better the charts, create a new page here, in the *plus* button:

 ![](/Module%201%20-%20Visualizations%20I/Images/6.2.PNG)